Certified Force Multipliers: Hospital Corpsmen at the Navy Entomology Center of Excellence Become the Highest Trained Enlisted Mosquito Specialists in the U.S. Navy

-Medical Entomologist Lt.
-Thomas McGlynn, Hospital Corpsman Second Class Fleet Marine Force (FMF) Mauro Ortiz, and Hospital Corpsman Stephanie Casarrubias conducts mosquito collections in the field during the intensive, two-week Florida Medical Entomology Laboratory (FMEL) Advanced Mosquito Identification and Certification Course, March 19, 2024, in Vero Beach, FL.
-Following the course, each became a Certified Mosquito Identification Specialist making Ortiz and Casarrubias the only two enlisted personnel within the Navy to hold this certification.
+This intensive two-week training equips attendees with specialized skills for identifying North American mosquito species at the species level, as well as technical proficiency in analyzing field-collected specimens.

+Hospital Corpsman Second Class Fleet Marine Force (FMF) Mauro Ortiz, a Preventive Medicine Technician with NECE, shared his experience, stating, "Attending this course was an enlightening journey that deepened my understanding of entomology.
+Through rigorous training and hands-on experience, I gained invaluable skills that directly contribute to my role at NECE, elevating my ability to accurately identify and manage mosquito populations."

 Effective mosquito surveillance plays a vital role in integrated pest management, bolstering Sailor and Marine readiness in harsh environments.
 Identifying various mosquito species is essential for preventing disease transmission and enhancing Navy disease prevention efforts.

-(U.S. Navy photo by Lt.
-Jacob Underwood)
+While the course served to enhance attendees’ skills and knowledge, it provides expertise that will expand NECE’s ability to train future Navy Entomologists, Preventive Medicine Technicians, and more--a vital part of their mission.

+The course attracts a diverse cohort of students from around the globe, including military personnel and mosquito control district professionals.
+Structured into week-long segments covering adult and larval mosquito morphology, the course features written and lab-based practical exams, challenging participants to identify "unknown" specimens.

 |Date Taken: